Virtual Teacher Newsletter June 23rd, 2000

 missing, drinking glasses broken, watches and keys have disappeared,

-all amazingly, the result of 'Crumpet Boy's' activities, because no
+all amazingly, the result of 'Crumpet Boy's' activities, because

 one here knows anything about them.
-And amazingly 'Crumpet Boy' is
+And amazingly 'Crumpet Boy'

-travelling, not only are his activities apparent at our house, but he
+travelling, not only are his activities apparent at our house,

 is visiting several schools as well.
 So I am issuing a general